+Months Current Year Activities Coming Year Activities

+September Implement or purchase approved Programs submit Annual Program

+1 items for current year.
+Plans.

+Implement or purchase approved Requests for facilities and technology

+October items for current year. resources are extracted from Annual

+Program Plans, and forwarded to

+F/TCAP for review and prioritization

+in accordance with program needs and

+correlation to the College's Strategic

+Plan.

+Resource Advisory Work Groups for

+Facilities (FRAWG), Technology

+(TRAWG), and Other (ORAWG)

+begin reviewing requests.

+November Implement or purchase approved ORAWG reports back to committee

+items for current year. with recommendations for review.

+ORAWG forwards resource requests

+from Other Resource request category

+to FRAWG, TRAWG, & Planning

+Advisory Work Group (PAWG).

+Review and prioritization process for

+FRAWG & TRAWG from October is

+continued until completed.

+Planning items from FRAWG and

+TRAWG forwarded to PAWG

+December Implement or purchase approved F/TCAP approves ORAWG

+items for current year. recommendations.

+Review and prioritization process for

+FRAWG & TRAWG from October is

+continued until completed.

+January Implement or purchase approved Review and prioritization process for

+items for current year.
+FRAWG & TRAWG from October is

+continued until completed.

+February Implement or purchase approved Review and prioritization process for

+items for current year.
+FRAWG & TRAWG from October is

+continued until completed.

+PAWG begins review and

+prioritization process.

-3.6 Development of Annual Priorities for Facilities and Months Current Year Activities Coming Year Activities September/ Implement or purchase approved items for Programs submit Annual Program Plans.
-October current year.
-Requests for facilities and technology resources are extracted from Annual Program Plans, and forwarded to F/TCAP for review and prioritization in accordance with program needs and correlation to the College's Strategic Plan.
-Facilities Resource and Technology Resource Advisory Work Groups start reviewing requests (FRAWG and TRAWG).
-November Implement or purchase approved items for current year.
-Review and prioritization process from October is continued until completed.
-Planning items from FRAWG and TRAWG forwarded to Planning Advisory Work Group for review (PAWG).
-December Implement or purchase approved items for current year.
-Review and prioritization process from October is continued until completed.
-January Implement or purchase approved items for current year.
-Review and prioritization process from October is continued until completed.
-FRAWG, TRAWG and PAWG report back to F/TCAP with recommendations for review and vote.
-February Implement or purchase approved items for current year.
-Upon completion of review and prioritization, F/TCAP recommendations for funding prioritization are forwarded to the President for review and final approval.
-Recommendations communicated to the Academic Senate and departments.
+Months Current Year Activities Coming Year Activities March Implement or purchase approved items for current year.
+Review and prioritization process for FRAWG, TRAWG, & PAWG is completed.
+FRAWG, TRAWG, & PAWG report back to committee with recommendations for review.
+April Spending from the Current Year budget is completed by April 15.
+F/TCAP approves FRAWG, TRAWG, and PAWG recommendations.
+Facilities, technology, and planning priority lists are forwarded to the Integrated Planning Committee for review and alignment with the Strategic Plan.
+Completed and approved prioritization recommendations for funding are forwarded to the President for review and final approval, and forwarded to the Academic Senate.
+May Planning and allocation work of the Governance Committees are completed.
+Facilities, Technology, and Planning priority lists are posted/documented.
 President approves final list for implementation and purchase for the coming fiscal year.
+Recommendations communicated to campus and departments.
 The Office of Business Services sets up tentative spending budgets as part of College Tentative Budget.
+July Spending begins for this fiscal year.
+August Spending continues for this fiscal year.